Amounts stated in millions of SEK (SEK M) unless specified otherwise.

 Financial income and expenses

-Financial income and expenses consist of interest income on bank balances, receivables and fixed income securities, interest expense on loans, exchange differences and allocated transaction expenses for raised loans.
+Financial income and expenses consist mainly of interest income on bank balances, receivables and fixed income securities, interest expense on loans, exchange differences and allocated transaction expenses for raised loans.

 Transaction expenses for raised loans and credits are accrued over the life of the loans and credits by applying the effective interest method.